stanford-cs248/shading/README.md

 In `media/shader.frag`, we'd like you to implement a perfectly mirror reflective surface.
 The shader should [reflect the vector](http://cs248.stanford.edu/winter19/lecture/materials/slide_051) from the surface to the camera about the surface normal, and the use the reflected vector to perform a lookup in the environment map.
 A few notes are below:

-* The environment map is not yet passed into the shader.
-Similar to what you did in normal mapping, you need to bind the texture with handle `environmentTextureId_` to a texture sampler in `shader.frag` in `Mesh::internalDraw` to make it available to the shader.
+* Just like with normal mapping, the environment map is not yet passed into the shader.
+Similar to what you did in normal mapping, you need to bind the environment texture map with handle `environmentTextureId_` to a texture sampler parameter in `shader.frag`.
+Recall this is done by making edits to `Mesh::internalDraw` and adding an additional sampler variable to the fragment shader.
-* `dir2camera` conveniently gives you the direction from the surface _to the camera_.
+* `dir2camera` in `shader.frag` conveniently gives you the world space direction from the fragment's surface point _to the camera_.
 It is not normalized.
-* The function `vec3 SampleEnvironmentMap(vec3 L)` takes as input a direction (outward from the scene), and returns the radiance from the environment light arriving from this direction (this is lightarriving at the surface from an infinitely far light source from the direction -L).
+* The function `vec3 SampleEnvironmentMap(vec3 L)` takes as input a direction (outward from the scene), and returns the radiance from the environment light arriving from this direction (this is light arriving at the surface from an infinitely far light source from the direction -L).
 * To perform an environment map lookup, you have to convert the reflection direction from its 3D Euclidean representation to spherical coordinates phi and theta.
 In this assignment rendering is set up to use a a right-handed coordinate system (where Y is up, X is pointing to the right, and Z is pointing toward the camera), so you'll need to adjust the standard equations of converting from XYZ to spherical coordinates accordingly.
 Specifically, in this assignment, the polar (or zenith) angle __theta__ is the angle between the direction and the Y axis.
 The azimuthal angle __phi__ is zero when the direction vector is in the YZ plane, and increases as this vector rotates toward the XY plane.

 Once you've correctly implemented an environment map lookups, the rightmost sphere will look as if it's a perfect mirror.